raaz-crypto/verse-coq/README.md

 A larger example for actual extracted code is [libverse], a small low-level cryptographic library primarily meant for being embedded in other high level libraries.
-The verse source code for [libverse] resides in the `src/Verse/CryptoLib` subdirectory `crypto-lib` contains helper scripts and makefile to build snapshot of `libverse`.
+All the primitives in [libverse] are implemented in [verse], the coq source for which resides in `src/Verse/CryptoLib`.
+A snapshot of [libverse] is built for this coq source using the using the helper scripts, and makefile present in the directory `crypto-lib`.